EraldyHq/kubee/resources/clusters/kubee-ssh/README.md

 ## About

-This directory contains an example of a SSH cluster.
+This directory contains an example of an SSH cluster.

 ## Steps